ricktu288/ray-optics/README.md

 See the [documentation](https://phydemo.app/ray-optics/docs/index.html) for more information about the API.
 For a usage example, see the [image generation script](https://github.com/ricktu288/ray-optics/blob/master/scripts/buildImages.mjs).

-To build the integrations package by yourself, run the following command:
+To build the integration tools by yourself, run the following command:
 ```bash
 npm run build-integrations
 ```